What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

 ENSURES THAT ALL DEVICES ARE HEALTHY

-The system allows obtaining detailed information about each type of device browsing the corporate applications, on all platforms.
+The system provides detailed information on each type of device browsing corporate applications, on all platforms.

 Verify that all devices that want to access the company’s applications, corporate and personally owned, are not infected.

-The status of every device in the organization, whether managed by the company or not, is monitored in real time.
-In addition, with Duo's trusted appliance capabilities it requires no additional software or infrastructure and, because it is a cloud-based solution, it will stay ahead of the latest security threats.
+The status of every device in the organization, whether managed by the enterprise or not, is monitored in real time.
+Plus, with Duo’s trusted device capabilities it requires no additional software or infrastructure and, because it is a cloud-based solution, it will stay ahead of the latest security threats.

 -